adalbertoteixeira/commit_message/README.md

 message;
 - Helps build a Github PR template and automatically check tasks.
 - Extracts id and name from the branch name;
-- Extracts type (and, in the future, scope) from the changed files.
+- Extracts type (and, in the future, scope) from the changed files;
+- Output the pre-build pr template by passing `-r`.

 ## Install
-Currently only manual build or release binary donwload is supported.
+Currently only manual build or release binary download is supported.
 There are plans to use a package manager to install the tool using npm or similar.

 ### Download binary
-Navigate to the releases tab and donwload the latest `commit_message` file.
+Navigate to the releases tab and download the latest `commit_message` file.
 Currently only built for macOs.

 ### Local build